aura-zero/Git-Commands/README.md

 - git rm -r [file-name.git]

 ## Branching and Merging
---- will be added later
+.... will be added later.